West Palm Beach Juvenile Defense Attorney

 Florida leads the nation in trying juvenile offenders as adults.
 Through a process called direct file, prosecutors decide which individuals under 18 should be transferred to the adult court system with no input from a judge.
 This results in many instances of juveniles entering a hostile court system which seeks to punish them for their offenses, rather than work with them to become productive members of society.

 Often, prosecutors transfer juvenile felony cases to the adult court system where they are tried and sentenced as adults if they are found guilty by a jury of their peers or if they enter a guilty plea as part of a plea bargain.
-Individuals under 18 who have felony charges against them should immediately seek the aid of a criminal defense lawyer in West Palm Beach who has experience protecting the rights of juveniles.
+Individuals under 18 who have felony charges against them should immediately seek the aid of a West Palm Beach juvenile crime attorney who has experience protecting the rights of juveniles.
 An attorney may be able to reduce the charges against a juvenile felony offender so that he or she may be enrolled in a diversion program.

 Juvenile Court Procedures